Anna Webber (photographer): Multiple Sclerosis Association of America Ambassador

 In July 2009, Webber was diagnosed with multiple sclerosis, after months of intensive testing.
 In the fall of 2011, she was recognized by the Multiple Sclerosis Association of America (MSAA), for her ability to overcome the complications of her illness while still fully active and able to function at 100%.
 She was then named a national ambassador for MSAA, and she is directly involved in several campaigns to inspire and help enable others with MS to achieve at levels they might otherwise not think possible.

 Webber also works with the nonprofit organization Elizabeth's Canvas, which supplies cancer patients and survivors with the art supplies, classes, and support groups they need to better cope with their symptoms, improve their well-being, and live an empowered life.

 Music background

 At 17, she studied percussion under Walfredo Reyes, Jr., former drummer of Santana and current drummer of Chicago, as well as with her father, Kevin Webber, longtime percussionist and trained cinematographer.
-As a trained percussionist who comes from a family of professional musicians, Anna is able to achieve naturally responsive portraiture with intuitively striking results that often are enhanced by her unusual lighting technique.

-Anna is also part of an Austin, Texas-based company, Webber Design Creative Family, which is quickly becoming known in the music world for creating Flash Web site "environments".
-They've dubbed this process "3D Collage Web Design", which delivers the viewer into an online, interactive world in which one is free to roam any number of intriguing and eye-catching sub-sites.
-Besides their signature Web site design, Webber Design creates quality graphics for all things print and multimedia.